Red Sox vs. Astros: Betting Trends, Records ATS, Home/Road Splits

 Red Sox Recent Betting Performance

-- In four games as the underdog over the last 10 matchups, the Red Sox have a record of 2-2.
+- In five games as the underdog over the last 10 matchups, the Red Sox have a record of 3-2.

-- When it comes to the total, the Red Sox and their opponents are 6-4-0 in their previous 10 games.
+- When it comes to the over/under, the Red Sox and their opponents are 7-3-0 in their last 10 games.

-- Oddsmakers have not posted a runline in any of the Red Sox's past 10 matchups.
-Boston and its opponent have topped the over/under in six straight games, with the average total established by sportsbooks being 8.8.
+- Bookmakers have yet to post a spread in any of the Red Sox's past 10 games.
+Boston's last seven contests have gone over the point total, and the average total in that span was 8.8.

 Red Sox Betting Records & Stats

-- The Red Sox have come away with 32 wins in the 62 contests they have been listed as the underdogs in this season.
+- The Red Sox have won in 33, or 52.4%, of the 63 contests they have been named as odds-on underdogs this year.

-- Boston has a record of 26-27 in games where bookmakers have it as underdogs of at least -105 on the moneyline.

-- Sportsbooks have implied with the moneyline set for this matchup that the Red Sox have a 51.2% chance of pulling out a win.
+- The Red Sox have an implied victory probability of 48.8% according to the moneyline set for this matchup.

-- Games involving Boston have gone over the total set by sportsbooks in 62 of 124 chances this season.
+- Games involving Boston have gone over the total set by bookmakers in 63 of 125 chances this season.

-- The Red Sox have an against the spread record of 3-6-0 in nine games with a line this season.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!